-Upon completion of this course, students will learn: 1) computer performance and instruction set design principles, 2) MIPS architecture and basics of assembly language programming, 3) integer and floating-point arithmetic, 4) processor, caches, and memory design, and 5) use of VHDL/Verilog languages in the processor datapath design and verification.
+Upon completion of this course, students will learn: 1) computer performance and instruction set design principles, 2) MIPS architecture and basics of assembly language programming, 3) integer and floating-point arithmetic, 4) processor, caches, and memory design, and 5) use of VHDL/Verilog languages in the processor design and verification.

 Student Outcomes % contribution 1 an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.
 70 2 an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
 30 3 an ability to communicate effectively with a range of audiences.
 4 an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgements, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.
 5 an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.

-6 an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgement to draw conclusions.
+an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgement to draw conclusions. an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.